JasperEssien2/finder-matcher-gen/docs/index.markdown

 In this scenario, using `find.byType(TrafficLightLampWidget)` isn’t ideal, because two widgets with the same type are in the widget tree.

-Without a custom Finder, your find code will probably be written as:
+Without a custom finder, your find code will probably be written as:

 ```dart
   testWidgets('Ensure red and green light widget exists',